quicwg/ops-drafts/draft-ietf-quic-manageability.md

 with a new flow when when observing a packet sharing a connection ID and one endpoint address (IP address and port) with the known flow.

+However, since the connection ID may change multiple times during the lifetime of a flow, and the negotiation of connection ID changes is encrypted, packets with the same 5-tuple but different connection IDs may or may not belong to the same connection.

-The connection ID to be used for a long-running flow is chosen by the server (see {{QUIC-TRANSPORT}} section 5.6) during the handshake.
-This value should be treated as opaque; see {{sec-loadbalancing}} for caveats regarding connection ID selection at servers.
+The connection ID value should be treated as opaque; see {{sec-loadbalancing}}
+for caveats regarding connection ID selection at servers.

 ## Flow teardown {#sec-teardown}